 That’s the first step to remove browser hijacking risks from your browser.
 If your browser is still buggy after removing unwanted software, your cookies or cache may be the issue.

 Browser hijackers can spy on your cache for juicy tidbits about your browsing habits and plant items in your cookies to help track you.
 We can show you how to clear your cache on Mac or delete your browser cookies manually, though a browser cleaner tool can sweep your cache and cookies faster and more effectively.

-Powerful antivirus software like Avast Free Antivirus detects hijackers before they mess up your browsing world.
+Powerful antivirus software like Avast One detects hijackers before they mess up your browsing world.
 Get 24/7 protection against viruses, malware, malicious email attachments, unsafe links and downloads, and more.

 Browser hijackers come in all shapes and sizes.
 Some spam your browser with ads, some comandeer your default search engine or homepage, and others secretly log your keystrokes.
 Along with violating your web space, a browser hijacker can also install malware.
 Protect yourself against browser hijacking by learning which hijackers to watch out for.

 Here are some of the most well-known browser hijackers:

 RocketTab is adware that claims to help you search the internet more effectively — but really swamps you with advertising banners, alters web text into product hyperlinks, and pesters you with pop-ups for shady software.
 Some free internet software installs RocketTab without disclosing what it actually is.